“Either write something worth reading or do something worth writing.” – Benjamin Franklin

-You don’t have to follow your passions, but it definitely helps to do something that matters.
+You don’t have to follow your passions or write social media posts about how passionate you are about life, but it definitely helps to do something that matters.
 I love to help others with their money.
 I want you to make more money, save more money, and owe less money.
 I feel great knowing that I try to do something that matters.

 10. Working out will make you feel amazing.

 I love working out.
 I always switch up my workouts.
 I go from kettle bell swings to grappling to heavy weights.
 I couldn’t imagine a life without training in it.
-Releasing endorphins, pushing yourself to the max, and pushing iron is a great feeling that I wouldn’t want to miss out on.
+Releasing endorphins and pushing yourself to the max are things that I wouldn’t want to miss out on.
 You don’t have to become a bodybuilder.